 Version Date Notes Version 1 September 2017 Initial version adopted by the ISFL Contributors Version 1.1 April 2020 Minor revision to Program Requirements.
-The following changes were made: • Change 'Should' or 'Must' to 'Shall' and all 'Could' to 'May.' • ERPA Phase was replaced by ISFL ERPA Phase • Glossary of terms was removed and replaced by the ISFL Glossary of Terms • ERPA was replaced by ISFL ERPA where applicable. • Terms included in the ISFL Glossary of Terms were capitalized.
-Version 2 April 2021 Two changes approved by the ISFL Contributors: • The definition of the end date for the baseline period clarified • The emissions intensity approach for estimation of livestock GHG emissions included
+The following changes were made: Change 'Should' or 'Must' to 'Shall' and all 'Could' to 'May.'
+ERPA Phase was replaced by ISFL ERPA Phase Glossary of terms was removed and replaced by the ISFL Glossary of Terms ERPA was replaced by ISFL ERPA where applicable.
+Terms included in the ISFL Glossary of Vansian 1.2 A :::!!
+2024 Terms were capitalized.
+Version 1.2 April 2021 Two changes approved by the ISFL Contributors: • The definition of the end date for the baseline period was clarified. • The emissions intensity approach for estimation of livestock GHG emissions was included.
+Version 1.3 January 2023 to calendar years, the ISFL Country will provide technical reasons to justify this.